ravikaran90/Sonarqube_Terraform/README.md

 In this project, VPCs, NAT (Cloud Router and Cloud NAT), Kubernetes Cluster creation has been done through terraform.

-You can install an editor such as Visual Studio, then keep the terraform (tf) files in folder.
+You can install an editor such as Visual Studio, then keep the terraform (tf) files in the same folder.

 Initialize the terrafrom within the folder: terrafrom init